Georgiy Chygayev: 2007 World Amateur Boxing Championships

-At the 2007 World Amateur Boxing Championships in Chicago, Chygayev missed out on a bronze medal after he was defeated by France's Nordine Oubaali in the quarter finals.
-Chygayev qualified for the 2008 Summer Olympics, however, by virtue of getting to the quarter finals.
+At the 2007 World Amateur Boxing Championships in Chicago, Chygayev missed out on a bronze medal after he was defeated by France's Nordine Oubaali in the quarter-finals.
+Chygayev qualified for the 2008 Summer Olympics, however, by virtue of getting to the quarter-finals.

 2008 Olympics

 At the Olympics he lost his second bout to Cuban Yampier Hernández.

 2008 European Championships

-Chygayev went up to flyweight represented the Ukraine at the 2008 European Amateur Boxing Championships in Liverpool, England.
+Chygayev went up to flyweight represented Ukraine at the 2008 European Amateur Boxing Championships in Liverpool, England.
 At the championships Campbell defeated Munin Veli in the semifinals before facing lanky Swede Salomo N'tuve in the final.

 Despite being much shorter than his opponent the Ukrainian cruised to a 5:0 victory.